FIRSTRobotics/fms-manual/source/event-manager/match-play-test/interface.rst

 .. image:: images/interface-5.png

-In Match Test, Practice Matches and Playoff Matches that are 4-team-alliances, the Prestart button replaces "Prestart" with "Prestart Enter Teams"
+In Match Test, Practice, and Playoff Matches, the Prestart button replaces "Prestart" with "Prestart Enter Teams."
+In these tournament phases FMS needs to know which teams are participating and in which positions, whereas in qualification matches teams cannot swap stations so no option is presented to adjust team numbers or positions.

 * All other options work as described previously.
 Selecting Prestart Enter Teams will prompt for team numbers to participate in the match, as shown below.
 If teams were scheduled for the Match, they would be pre-populated in the display.